Akankshya-0309/prd-critic/02-prd-rubric.md

 - Is there a staged rollout (internal → beta → GA)?
 - Are the learning milestones tied to specific metrics?
 - Is there a kill/iterate criterion? ("If metric X doesn't move by Y%, we'll…")
+- Contingency plan

+## 9. Conclusion/Summary/Action Items (weight: low–medium)

+Clear summary of the PRD, what it will achieve, and immediate vs long term action items for stakeholders in a summarized format

+- With explanation of PRD details above, come to a braoder view here and summarize the benefits and key takeaway for each stakeholder
+- The action items and RACI (Responsible, Accountable, Consulted, Informed) matrix need to be defined for clear ownership
+- Closing notes and PM view should be reflected as closing section

 ---